zaphosting/docs/docs/foundry-server-savegames.md

 ![image](https://screensaver01.zap-hosting.com/index.php/s/E6rniERFyc5AdS9/preview)
 :::

-At this location, you will be able to see a folder which will be your SteamID.
-Open this folder and you will be able to see all of your local Savegames in one place.
+At this location, you will be able to see all of your local Savegames.

 ![image](https://screensaver01.zap-hosting.com/index.php/s/LGPj2xZNGeCJpjt/preview)